 Product Mix Pricing Strategies Explained with Examples

-For instance, Nestlé sells nearly 2000 brands across 186 countries.
-It is a conglomerate with diverse business interests.
-So, all the brands that are manufactured or marketed by Nestle and their variations are together referred to as Nestle’s product mix.
+All company brands under a single umbrella are called its product mix.
+For instance, Nestlé is a conglomerate with diverse business interests that sells nearly 2000 brands across 186 countries.
+So, all the brands manufactured or marketed by Nestle and their variations are referred to as Nestle’s product mix.

-Thus, in case of a crisis that affects a particular product category, the company is better shielded as it can balance the revenue from an alternate product line.product mix of nestle
+• In case of a crisis that affects a particular product category, the company is better shielded as it can balance the revenue from an alternate product line

 Understanding Product Mix Dimensions with Examples